What Would You Take Cash or Vacation?

-Like a lot of decisions in life; people are not prepared to think through this process and what it means; to their wealth and health.
+Like a lot of decisions in life, people are not prepared to think through this process and what it means; to their health.

-Am I not able to help you with your situation; cash or vacation?
-I would like to challenge you regarding your investment real estate and should you have a mortgage cash account or a mortgage payment vacation process?
+The challenge to you is regarding your principal residence or investment real estate, and should you have a mortgage cash account or a mortgage payment vacation process?

 To answer this question, we need to have a precise definition of what a Mortgage Cash Account and a Mortgage Payment Vacation are?

 My wife and I deal with two of Canada’s major banks for my investment real estate mortgages; BMO Bank of Montreal and TD Canada Trust.

 All of our investment real estate mortgages with BMO Bank of Montreal have a Mortgage Cash Account (MCA) component, and all our TD Canada Trust investment real estate mortgages have a Mortgage Payment Vacation component.

 At Bank of Montreal, once you have a standard mortgage, you automatically have an MCA.
 Initially, when your mortgage opens, the balance in your MCA is zero (0).
 Funds get ‘deposited’ to your MCA whenever you go above and beyond your mortgage payment plan, and pay additional to your regular amortized payments.
 This extra amount is a critical point to understand because it carries multiple meanings.

 1. It means your MCA represents money you’ve put towards accelerating your mortgage payments.
 What this means any additional fees or additional principal payments contribute to your MCA.
 For example, BMO calculates my repayment plan based on semi-monthly payments, but I chose a bi-weekly plan to match up with my pay schedule.
 This payment option means every year I am making two additional payments (52 weeks + bi-weekly = 26 payments vs. 24 semi-monthly payments) into my MCA.